Dependency Preservation May Prevent Stopping at $2NF$: Preliminaries

-~ For convenience, we mention the basic definitions of normal forms.
+~\labelsubsec{definitions} We mention the basic definitions of normal forms.
 All are given with respect to a given set $\Omega$ of all attributes and to a given set $F$ of functional dependencies.
-The definitions are taken from \cite{SiKoSu2006}. \begin{definition}~ {\normalfont \fontfamily{cmss} \selectfont An attribute is {\it atomic} if it assumes a value from a domain in which all the values are indivisible (e.g. intgeres, strings,...). } \end{definition}
+The definitions are taken from \cite{SiKoSu2006}.